DriveTimeBM/BAND-MAID_gpt/README.md

 - "Give me an overview of BAND-MAID."
 - "What BTS fan club videos are available?"
 - "Which PRIME videos feature MISA?"
+- "Which songs have been played at the all of the recent okyuji?"
+(It will likely be lazy and get this wrong.)
 - "What were the top videos on YouTube yesterday?"
 - "How do Choose me, Sense, and Ready to Rock compare in Spotify streams per day since their release?"